 Provision 5.2 Individualized Treatment Plans Treatment Program for Post- Disposition Residents Henley-Young shall ensure that residents in need of mental health and/or substance abuse treatment and/or who are in the facility post disposition shall have appropriate treatment plans developed and implemented in accordance with generally accepted professional standards of practice for mental health and rehabilitative services.
-Status Non-Compliance Discussion The status of this provision remains as non-compliance, therefore my statements below still stand.
-Based on my review of documents and observation, services are not in place and are still not being provided for this provision.
-I am reiterating the action and recommendation from my previous report below.
-Residents entering the facility pre or post disposition (89-day program) still have no treatment plan as it relates to mental health although some residents are being seen by Hinds Behavioral Health counselors.
-Once a resident enters the facility and the screening shows evidence and warning signs of suicidal ideations, traumatic experiences, depressed moods, and/or somatic complaints etc. that are indicated by the MAYSI-2, the residents should be evaluated and have a treatment plan developed.
-Recommendations Develop adequate policies and procedures for this provision.
-See recommendations under (5.1).
-Evidentiary Basis Document review, observation, interviews
+Status Non-Compliance Discussion The status of this provision remains as not statements below still stand.
+See the technic court dated November, 2014.
+Based on my review of documents and ob place and are still not being provided for the action and recommendation from my provided the action are being seen by Hinds Behavior residents should be evaluated and have at the total the action of the second provided the action of the facility of post treatment plans for residents.
+Also, I found no treatment plans for residents with a system in place to address residents with a mental health services at the facility.
+In action of the facility of the services at the facility of the facility of the facility of the facility.
+In action of the facility of the services at the facility.
+In action of the facility of the facil disposition (89-day program) mental health although some oral Health counselors.
+Once a ng shows evidence and warning riences, depressed moods, dicated by the MAYSI-2, the reatment plan developed. eatment was provided to residents re no treatment plans available, le to implement the treatment r residents that were currently at dents leaving Henley -Young. ery frustrated with the lack of didition, there is no functional mental health issues or exhibiting aving problems within the school whether they are in need of ogram over and above any need here is no indication that any SI-2 are being provided to Recommendations Develop adequate policies and pro See recommendations under (5.1). = Evidentiary Basis Document review, observation, interviews